ibm-cloud-docs/discovery-data/assemble.md

 ## Custom connector components
 {: #ccs-components}

-A custom connector package is a .zip file that contains the following components:
+A custom connector package is a compressed file that contains the following components:

 | Path              | Description |
 |-------------------|-------------|